English Major: Law 3+3 Option (B.A.)

 The schedule and track of the second and third years of law school are directed by each student with careful advising from the law faculty.

-Students in the English/law 3+3 option complete the requirements of the English major.
+Students in the English/law 3+3 option fulfill the BA degree requirements and English major.
 See the Degree Plan for the recommended path through the English major.

 Participation requires that students: